entrepeneur4lyf/mcpi/README.md

 - **DNS Discovery**: Verify TXT records with `dig +short TXT _mcp.example.com`
 - **Connection Errors**: Check network connectivity and server status
 - **WebSocket Issues**: Verify that the server's WebSocket endpoint is accessible

+### Chrome Extension Issues

+- **Extension Not Detecting MCPI**: Check if the TXT record is correctly set up
+- **Connection Failures**: Verify the WebSocket endpoint is accessible
+- **No Quick Actions**: Ensure the tool names match those expected by the extension

 ## Contributing